chameleonhead/stratrack/libs/mql-interpreter/README.md

 `runtime.variables` for later inspection.
 Function bodies are scanned for local variable declarations, which are stored with each function.
 Control-flow statements such as `if`, `for` and `switch` are recognized and kept as placeholder nodes.
-Local and static variable semantics during execution are not yet implemented.
+Static local variables are initialized the first time a function is called and preserved across subsequent calls.
+Their values are stored in `runtime.staticLocals`.

 The preprocessor handles `#define` and `#undef` directives.
 Both simple constants and parameterized macros are expanded during lexing, allowing code like